MelodieZhang/melodiezhang.github.com/_posts/2018-10-1-copyright.md

 ## The Results
 In January 2016, we launched the feature and it received **positive feedback** from users.
 The rate of manually marking copyright information in content decreased by **16%**.

-I also co-wrote an article with our product manager to share our thinking behind the scene:  **[Respecting copyright: Contact me for permission before reproducing my content](https://zhuanlan.zhihu.com/p/20135322?columnSlug=zhihu-product)**, and received a lot of positive and constructive feedback.
+I also co-wrote an article with our product manager to share our thinking behind the scene:  [Respecting copyright: Contact me for permission before reproducing my content](https://zhuanlan.zhihu.com/p/20135322?columnSlug=zhihu-product), and received a lot of positive and constructive feedback.